Madic-/Sway-DE/README.md

 ansible-playbook setup-03-additions-arch.yml -K -e 'ansible_python_interpreter=/usr/bin/python3' --diff
 ```

-At the moment main focus is on arch, was previously on Fedora.
-But Fedora has become obsolete and removed.
+At the moment my main focus is on arch.
+It was previously on Fedora.
+But Fedora has become obsolete and got removed.

 The ansible playbook will do the following changes to the system: